Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we provide the detailed proofs of the lemmas and corollaries presented in the main paper.
-Specifically, we establish that adding the Variance Amplifying Regularizer (VAR) preserves the convergence properties of stochastic gradient descent under standard smoothness and bounded-variance assumptions. \\
+Specifically, we establish that adding the Weight Concentration Regularizer (WCR) preserves the convergence properties of stochastic gradient descent under standard smoothness and bounded-variance assumptions. \\

 \begin{assumption}[$\beta_1$-smoothness] The loss function \(L:\mathbb{R}^d \to \mathbb{R}\) is \(\beta_1\)-smooth, i.e., its gradient is \(\beta_1\)-Lipschitz continuous $\|\nabla L(u) - \nabla L(v)\| \leq \beta_1 \|u-v\|, \forall u,v \in \mathbb{R}^d.$ Equivalently, for any \(u,v \in \mathbb{R}^d\), the following descent lemma holds: